psittacine/Unity-Multiple-Choice-Quiz/README.md

 * ~Varying number of answers are allowed.~  - commit 7/14/18
 * ~Multiple correct answers are allowed.~  - commit 7/14/18
 * ~Randomizing of questions for each test.~  - commit 7/14/18
+* ~Answers to be selected together and then submitted~ - commit 7/15/18
 * Question pools by category.
 * Variable timing/difficulty.
 * At the end, review questions answered incorrectly.